MerginMaps/docs/src/howto/project/selective_sync/index.md

 ## How to set up selective sync

 Selective sync is not allowed by default on new projects.
-Project needs to contain a specific file called `mergin-config.json` that describes the behavior.
-If you are not interested in customizing the behavior, skip to [get started](#get-started).
+Project needs to contain a specific file called `mergin-config.json` that describes the behaviour.
+If you are not interested in customising the behaviour, skip to [get started](#get-started).

 The config file is of type `JSON` and contains following keys: